 Based on the above, the proposal is that Analytics ID(s) on both the UE communication and QoS Sustainability are used to predict the location of the UE when the UE to AI/ML communication is performed, and the QoS Sustainability indicate changes on the QoS related to this 5QI.
+These two proposals may be useful to assist the AF to prepare for the initial Application AI/ML operation.

 7.X.4 Other topics